 - Deodorant: There’s a wide variety of anti-perspirants and deodorants available in Hong Kong although the selection and prices may not be what you’re used to.
 Pack enough of your favourite just in case.

-- Lip Balm: The hot Hong Kong summer can do a number on your lips.
+- Lip Balm: The hot summer in Hong Kong can do a number on your lips.
 Bring along a sunscreen lip balm like Sun Bum SPF30 Lip Balm to protect them.

-- Sunscreen: Keep your skin protected during sunny days in Hong Kong with a good sunscreen like Sun Bum Original Moisturizing Sunscreen Lotion.
+- Sunscreen: Keep your skin protected during sunny days with a good sunscreen like Sun Bum Original Moisturizing Sunscreen Lotion.

-- Hand Sanitizer: When you find yourself eating on the fly in Hong Kong, it’s a good idea to carry some Purell Advanced Hand Sanitizer with you to stop the spread of germs.
+- Hand Sanitizer: When you find yourself eating on the fly, it’s a good idea to carry some Purell Advanced Hand Sanitizer with you to stop the spread of germs.

 - First-Aid Kit: I don’t generally go as crazy with my first-aid kits as some travellers.
 At a minimum, I tend to bring along bandages, antiseptic ointment, hydrocortizone cream and variety of other medications for nausea, diarrhea, pain, fever reduction and allergies.
 Be sure to keep any required prescription medications in their original bottles.